flavio-rossetti/diff-manifolds/README.md

 Last changes:

 18-03-20:
-- typo corrected from "Notations and conventions" to "Topology" sections.
-Some typos corrected in the rest of the document.
+- typos corrected from "Notations and conventions" to "Topology" sections.
+Some typos corrected also in the rest of the document.
 - definition of algebraic field 3.12 corrected (def. of unitary ring changed).

 13-03-20: